kravishan/Automatic-Summarization/README.md

 * Dependency parsing
 * Named entity recognition
 * Sentiment analysis

-- Extracts the main title of the HTML document.
+* Extract the main title of the HTML document
-- Retrieves the abstract of the document.
+* Retrieves the abstract of the document
-- Gathers all the titles of sections and subsections present in the document.
+* Gathers all the titles of sections and subsections present in the document

 ## Prerequisites